open-io/oio-sds/Variables.md

 ### events.beanstalkd.ttr

-> Sets the TTR (time to run) allow on the treatment of the notificatio sent to the beanstalkd
+> Sets the TTR (time to run) allow on the treatment of the notification sent to the beanstalkd

  * default: **120**
  * type: gint64